Oneida County Health Department

 Overdose Prevention and Substance Use Program

-Oneida County Health Department’s (OCHD) overdose prevention, overdose and drug surveillance, and substance use activities are supported by the four programs described below.
-These activities are aimed at implementing public health approaches to address the opioid epidemic as well as other drug-related issues in the community.
-Program projects primarily support the Oneida County Opioid Task Force (OTF), a collaborative multi-agency and multi-sector partnership working together to reduce overdose deaths in the community that is chaired by the County Executive, Sheriff and District Attorney.
+Oneida County Health Department’s (OCHD) overdose prevention, overdose and drug surveillance, and substance use activities are aimed at implementing public health approaches to address the opioid epidemic as well as other drug-related issues in the community.
+Projects support the Oneida County Opioid Task Force (OTF), a collaborative multi-agency and multi-sector partnership working together to reduce overdose deaths in the community.
+The OTF is chaired by the County Executive, Sheriff and District Attorney.

 Programs: